sevenian3/ChromaStarPy/README.txt

 fields of the raw NIST ascii output (eg. '[', ']', '(', ')', '+', etc.) must be manually removed.

-Sample Input.py file for the Sun (see "Setting up a modelling run" section)
+Sample Input.py file for the Sun (see "Setting up a modeling run" section)

 #
 #